aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/common-questions.md

 ---
-title: "Conceptual understanding"
+title: "Common questions"
-id: "understanding-resource-accounts"
+id: "common-questions"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Conceptual understanding
+# Common questions

 ## What is a resource account?